kgiszczak/shale/README.md

 (see [Using methods to extract and generate data](#using-methods-to-extract-and-generate-data) section).

-`.from_csv` method allways returns an array of records.
+`.from_csv` method always returns an array of records.

 ```ruby
 people = Person.from_csv(<<~DATA)